wavebreaker-lucas/esg_gp_be/README-EVIDENCE.md

 1. **Upload Evidence** (Universal Upload Endpoint)
    - `POST /api/metric-evidence/`
+   - **Important Request Requirements:**
+     - Must use `multipart/form-data` content type
+     - File must be included in a field named exactly `file`
+     - Do NOT manually set the Content-Type header - let the browser/client handle it
    - Parameters:
      - `file`: The evidence file to upload (required)
      - `metric_id`: (Optional) ID of the metric this evidence relates to